 - REPLICA Beach Walk by Maison Margiela: Bergamot, coconut milk, and heliotrope come together for a seaside beach smell you’ll want to repeat.

-If Tommy Bahama St. Barts just isn’t for you, but you still want a hint of summer sun and beachside fun, try some of these alternatives.
+If Tommy Bahama St. Barts just isn’t for you, but you still want a hint of summer sun and beachside fun, any of these would be great alternatives.

 One of the most amazing things about scent is how it can remind you of a special time or event.
 I love to bring a specific cologne with me when on vacation, so I can create scent memories that instantly transport me back to those days the next time I wear it.